dfinity/portal/docs/references/security/rust-canister-development-security-best-practices.md

 #### Security Concern

-As described in the Message Execution Basics above, messages (but not entire calls) are processed atomically.
-This can lead to a variety of severe security issues such as:
+As described in the [Message Execution Basics](#message-execution-basics) above, messages (but not entire calls) are processed atomically.
+These issues are generally called 'Reentrancy bugs' (see e.g. the [Ethereum Best Practices on Reentrancy](https://consensys.github.io/smart-contract-best-practices/attacks/reentrancy/)).
+Note however that the messaging guarantees (and thus the bugs) on the Internet Computer are different from Ethereum.

+We provide two concrete and somewhat similar types of bugs to illustrate potential reentrancy security issues:

-* _Time-of-check time-of-use issues._ These occur when some condition on global state is checked before an inter-canister call is made, and then wrongly assuming the condition to still hold when the call returns.
-For example, one might check if there is sufficient balance on some account, then issue two inter-canister calls (e.g. making transfers).
-When the second inter-canister call starts, it is possible that the condition checked initially no longer holds, because other ledger transfers may have happened before the callback of the first call is executed (see also Property 3 above).
+* _Time-of-check time-of-use issues._ These occur when some condition on global state is checked before an inter-canister call, and then wrongly assuming the condition still holds when the call returns.
+For example, one might check if there is sufficient balance on some account, then issue an inter-canister call and finally make a transfer as part of the callback message.
+When the second inter-canister call starts, it is possible that the condition which was checked initially no longer holds, because other ledger transfers may have happened before the callback of the first call is executed (see also Property 3 above).

 * _Double-Spending issues._ Such issues occur when a transfer is issued twice, often because of unfavorable message scheduling.
 For example, suppose we check if a caller is eligible for a refund and if so, transfer some refund amount to them.
 When the refund ledger call returns successfully, we set a flag in the canister storage indicating that the caller has been refunded.
 This is vulnerable to double-spending because the refund method can be called twice by the caller in parallel, in which case it is possible that the messages before issuing the transfer (including the eligibility check) are scheduled before both callbacks.
-A detailed explanation of this issue can be found in the [community conversation on Security Best Practices](https://www.youtube.com/watch?v=PneRzDmf_Xw&list=PLuhDt1vhGcrez-f3I0_hvbwGZHZzkZ7Ng&index=2&t=4s).
+A detailed explanation of this issue can be found in the [Community Conversation on Security Best Practices](https://www.youtube.com/watch?v=PneRzDmf_Xw&list=PLuhDt1vhGcrez-f3I0_hvbwGZHZzkZ7Ng&index=2&t=4s).

 #### Recommendation